nipuna-swivel/craft-ecom-fe/README.md

-# Ecommerce App Frontend
+# Ignite Craft shop App Frontend

-The Handmade Crafts Online Store is a web application built using Next.js and Nest.js frameworks for a small business to sell their handmade crafts online.
+The Ignight Crafts Online Store is a web application built using Next.js and Nest.js frameworks for a small business to sell their handmade crafts online.
 The application allows the business owner to manage their crafts through a dashboard, while customers can browse and purchase crafts from a public-facing page.
 The system also provides analytics about craft sales to track performance and identify top-selling crafts.